Victoria University of Wellington Students' Association: COVID-19, Wellington Student Volunteer Army, referendums and further campaigns, 2020–2022

 In March 2021, VUWSA was a founding member of the Wellington Alliance Against Sexual Violence and helped organise a rally which saw over 500 demonstrators.
 In May 2021, the Wellington City Council announced a $7.7 million investment targeting city safety, sexual violence, and alcohol harm.

 In July 2021, VUWSA launched a campaign for free public transport with a petition which called on the Government to trial free public transport for students and Community Services Card holders in the Wellington region.
 The petition attracted over 3,000 signatures.
 As part of this campaign, VUWSA helped establish and organise the Pōneke Collective for Public Transport Equity, which consists of around 40 organisations.
 The Collective has made submissions to the Greater Wellington Regional Council and is in ongoing conversations with the Minister for Transport, Michael Wood.

 In September 2021, VUWSA, Mauri Ora, and a number of student representative groups organised a three-day COVID-19 mass vaccination event in The Hub, Kelburn Campus.
 This saw over 500 people receive the Pfizer–BioNTech COVID-19 vaccine.

 2021 also saw a number of changes to the operations and management of Victoria University of Wellington, with VUWSA involved with changes to the Student Service Levy and the introduction of the Student Success Programme (Tītoko).
 Notably, in an email sent to staff and students on 9 August 2021, Vice-Chancellor Grant Guilford announced his retirement with his departure set for March 2022.

 The outbreak of the SARS-CoV-2 Delta variant in New Zealand led to another nationwide lockdown in August 2021, with Alert Level restrictions in effect through to October.
-Consequently the 2021 Executive election was postponed from its original date and was primarily run online.
+Consequently, the 2021 Executive election was postponed from its original date and was primarily run online.
 Despite low voter turnout, the election resulted in one of the most diverse VUWSA Executives in VUWSA history.
 The incumbent Welfare Vice President, Ralph Zambrano, was elected as VUWSA President, the first New Zealand-born Filipino VUWSA President.
-For the first time, the elected President and Vice Presidents were all of Asian descent.
+For the first time, the elected president and Vice Presidents were all of Asian descent.

+VUWSA Referendum and Staff Cuts, 2022–present

+In 2022, under the leadership of President Ralph Zambrano, the Victoria University of Wellington Students' Association (VUWSA) held a referendum to decide on continuing its membership with the New Zealand Union of Students' Associations (NZUSA).
+The decision stemmed from concerns about the effectiveness of NZUSA and the substantial $45,500 annual membership fee, which VUWSA believed could be better utilized for direct student benefits such as the community pantry and menstrual products.
+Despite these intentions, the referendum saw only a 5% voter turnout among the student body.

+The referendum faced significant opposition.
+Former VUWSA President Michael Turnbull and other past executive members, including Taylah Shuker, expressed their concerns in an open letter.
+The letter argued that the referendum breached five clauses of the VUWSA constitution, ultimately leading to the referendum being deemed illegitimate and preventing VUWSA from leaving NZUSA.
+The open letter is available for view here.